-““Wow….the accolades are still pouring in!
-You were FANTASTIC as the lunch time keynote speaker for the Sixth Annual Corporate State: Canada Summit,
+“Wow….the accolades are still pouring in!
+Dee was FANTASTIC as the lunch time keynote speaker for the Sixth Annual Corporate State: Canada Summit,

 2009 Women’s CEO and Senior Management Summit !!!!!!
-You really touched your audience in such a moving and unexpected way.”
+She really touched her audience in such a moving and unexpected way.”

 Bedlam Entertainment Inc.

 “Dee Daniels' voice brings to mind all the most delirious adjectives: Honeyed.
 Sweet.
 Low, rich, smooth and slow as molasses.
 To round things out, she also belted out an "Everyday I Have The Blues" that would have brought a grin to Joe Williams' face.
 This woman brought the house down.
 The raucous blues ended with a high note the likes of which I don't think I've ever heard.
 Daniels held that note until it was thin as ribbon, then fattened it out and pulled it down into the lowlands.
 That's the blues!
 After that, it'll be a little tough to go back to the band at the corner bar.

 “...It was her voice that was in the spotlight.
 DANIELS' hearty tones, jazz-wise phrasing and triumphant scat showed why she's considered among the cream of mainstream jazz singers.”

 Los Angeles Times

 “Scat singing is often miserably self-indulgent, but Daniels honed hers with a dead-eye accuracy.
 If she’d been in a church, converts would have risen to their feet and walked down the aisle to be saved.